zydou/arti/doc/dev/notes/client-auth.md

 with services running in **stealth mode** (as defined in #1028).
 If we implement other types of client authorization in the future, we'll likely need to also extend `arti hsc generate-key`.

+This command displays an error if the client already has a keypair of the specified kind.
+The public part of a preexisting keypair can be extracted using `arti hsc export-pubkey`.

 (Another possibility would be to let the service generate the client auth keys, but then we'd need to come up with a secure way for it to communicate the